bg-write/chatGPT-cheatsheet/README.md

 ## The Summary

-- ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best.
+- _ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best._
-- After a high-level introduction, this guide divides into sections for just using the prompt portal ([Part A](#part-a)) and then using the actual API ([Part B](#part-b)).
-[Part C](#part-c) is a reference for all users.
+- _After a high-level introduction, this guide divides into sections for just using the prompt portal in [Part A](#part-a) and then using the actual API in [Part B](#part-b).
+[Part C](#part-c) is a reference for all users._
-- AI is only as good as the data it's trained on.
-The better and more specific your prompt and parameters, the more helpful ChatGPT can be.
+- _AI is only as good as the data it's trained on.
+The better and more specific your prompt and parameters, the more helpful ChatGPT can be._
-- Avoid sharing any private or sensitive data.
-Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere on the Internet.
+- _Avoid sharing any private or sensitive data.
+Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere on the Internet._

 ---